mben-dz/Delphi_UDP_AutoDiscovery/README.md

 ## My Design Philosophy here:
  - Server Side:
    - Creates a UDP listener on a fixed port (3434 by default).
-   - Waits for broadcast requests with a specific keyword ("Discovery|Hello...").
+   - Waits for broadcast requests with a specific keyword ( `"DISCOVERY|MySecretAppID" `).
-   - Responds to the client only if that client has a UDP server listening on another pre-defined port (our “secret port”).
+   - Responds to the client only if that client has a UDP server listening on another pre-defined port...
    - The reply goes to that listening port, not back to the sender’s ephemeral port.

  - Client Side (VCL / FMX):
-   - Uses a UDP server to listen for ServerApp replies on our pre-defined “secret port”.
+   - Uses a UDP server to listen for ServerApp replies on our pre-defined “port”.
    - Uses a UDP client socket to broadcast a discovery request Help.
-   - The server is forced to reply on our pre-defined “secret port”, and will only reply if the client has a listening UDP server on the agreed-upon port → this is our security + filtering mechanism here.
+   - The server is forced to reply on our Second agent Socket “UDP server”, and will only reply if the client has a listening UDP server on the agreed-upon port → this is our security + filtering mechanism here.
    - After receiving the reply, the client knows the TCP server IP/port and can connect quickly.

 # Why it feels “super fast”:
   - You don’t waste time scanning subnets.
   - You don’t query all adapters manually.
 You just blast 255.255.255.255:3434 and whoever is alive responds.
-  - The “secret UDP server port” acts as handshake validation, so random broadcasts don’t get replies.
+  - The “secret UDP server” acts as handshake validation, so random broadcasts don’t get replies.
   - No retries, no handshakes, no multi-round protocols, no user help at all → just one broadcast, one reply.

 ---